shivamdargan/Vaccine-Slot-Availability/README.md

 # Vaccine Slot Availability
- A Simple Python Script That Checks Slot Availability In Your Specified State This Script Uses Cowin API link for whiich is : https://pypi.org/project/cowin/
+ A Simple Python Script That Checks Slot Availability In Your Specified State This Script Uses Cowin API link for which is : https://pypi.org/project/cowin/

 **************Required Packages**************